 The Family Court can only make an order for one party to pay spousal maintenance to the other if the partner making the application is unable to adequately meet his or her own reasonable needs and the other partner has the capacity to pay.

-Maintenance for a former spouse or de facto partner is the division of future income and/or current capital assets following the breakdown of a relationship.
-In certain circumstances, separating couples can have an obligation to provide ongoing financial payments in the form of weekly or lump sum payments by way of maintenance for their partner.
+Maintenance for a former spouse or de facto partner is the division of future income and/or current capital assetsfollowing the breakdown of a relationship.
+In certain circumstances, separating couples can have an obligation to provide ongoing financial payments in the form of periodic weekly or lump sum payments by way of maintenance for their partner.

 Applications for spousal maintenance for married couples must be made within 12 months of their divorce becoming final.
 Applications for de facto partner maintenance must be made within 2 years of the breakdown of the de facto relationship.

-What does a Court consider when making a Spousal Maintenance Order?
+What does the Family Court consider when making a Spousal Maintenance Order?

 Spousal maintenance is not an automatic right.
-In deciding a maintenance application, a court considers the needs of an applicant and the respondent’s capacity to pay, including the parties’:
+In deciding a maintenance application, the Family Court considers the needs of an applicant and the respondent’s capacity to pay, including the parties’:

-- Ability to earn an income as a result of the marriage;
+- Ability to earn an income as a result of the marriage or de facto relationship.

-An example of when a court will most likely make an order for spousal maintenance is in cases where one party is at home caring for young children and therefore is unable to work and earn income.
+The Family Court is likely to make an order for spousal maintenance in situations where one party is at home caring for young children and is therefore unable to work and earn an income.
+Other circumstances may include where a party has been out of the workforce for a significant period raising children, resulting in reduced skills or employability due to age, extended unemployment, or illness.

 Contact Us